Following system colour scheme Selected dark colour scheme Selected light colour scheme

 When a static type checker encounters a type expression of the form Annotated[T, M1, M2, ...], it should enforce that for each metadata element in M1, M2, ..., one of the following is true:

-• The metadata element evaluates to an object that does not have a __supports_type__ attribute; or
+• The metadata element evaluates to an object that does not have a __supports_annotated_base__ attribute; or

-For example, to support a generic Gt metadata, one might write:
+To support generic Gt metadata, one might write:

 from typing import Protocol